RadialDevGroup/ombudsman/ATTENDANCE.md

   you are responsible for connecting with each developer lead on staff and determine if you can assist with their project.

+## Internal Time

+As a Radial team member, you may be asked to attend and participate in internal time.
+This is classified as unbillable meetings and projects like all-hands meetings, retrospectives, trainings, business development meetings, development spikes and internal projects.

+Depending on the meeting and/or project, the most common Freckle tags may be "Admin" or "#{internal-project-name}" (see Time_Reporting.md for details).
+Internal time will be counted towards your 40 hour work week.

+Examples of internal time meetings
+* Weekly Retrospectives - An all-hands retrospective meeting is held every Friday at 9:30 AM.
+Attendance is required unless you have taken PTO.
+In-person participation is preferred, and infrequent remote attendance is acceptable.

+* Trainings - Radial tries to help advance each employee's technical and soft skills by providing training opportunities.
+Effort will be spent on scheduling these meetings during business hours.

+* Business Development - Employees may be called upon to showcase their technical chops in business development meetings.
+These meetings may be offsite or at the Radial offices.

-## 20% time
+## Hack Time

-* After your 32 client-billable hours are completed, any remaining time may be distributed as each person sees fit and used for personal projects, professional development, company trainings, etc. The activity selected must be purposeful in advancing your professional career and Radial's success.
+* After completion of your 32 client-billable hours and internal time, any remaining time may be distributed as each person sees fit and used for personal projects, professional development, company trainings, etc. The activity selected must be purposeful in advancing your professional career and Radial's success.

-* All-hands meetings, company trainings, and any other required company meetings will be counted towards your 20% time.

-* On the last business day of each month, a report of how you spent the month's 20% time should be sent to Lindsay.
-The report should include brief descriptions of each 20% time activity you participated in.
+* On the last business day of each month, a report of how you spent the month's Hack time should be sent to Lindsay.
+The report should include brief descriptions of each hack time activity you participated in.
 For example, this report could include a synopsis of the meetups you attended, learnings from a book you read and a list of Stack Overflow questions you answered.